 These privately run tempo travelers and mini-buses start from Leh town every day around 5.30 PM – 6.00 PM, run non-stop overnight and reach Srinagar the next day in the morning around 7.30 AM – 8.00 AM.
 Mini-buses are the best option as you get an individual cushion seat and some level of comfort to sleep at night.

 Those of you who are interested, there is no Volvo bus service from Srinagar to Leh.
-So, super deluxe bus from JKSRTC is what you get as the best bus to travel from Srinagar to Leh.
+So, a super deluxe bus from JKSRTC is what you get as the best bus to travel from Srinagar to Leh.

 Please note that the bus timing between Srinagar – Leh route is also dependent on the timings of Zojila pass in the early season.
 The roads are narrow at Zojila Pass in the months of April and May, so, army allows one-way traffic to ply between Kargil and Sonamarg.